Here is some free big-picture advice about child custody.

-Of course, if the situation is intractable, you may need advice or help from a professional.
+Of course, if the situation appears intractable, you may need advice or other assistance from a legal professional.
 Remember, knowledge is power.
-If you need help figuring out how to approach your child custody situation, here are some things that you might want to keep in mind.

 What about trying joint custody?
 You may be surprised at the number of possibilities in joint custody.